 2:1 Hons degree (UK or equivalent) in an appropriate subject and relevant work experience.

 Months of entry

-The programme brings together the theory and practice of mental health, including psychological models of psychological disorders, evidence-based interventions, and current priorities for mental health.
-Whether you are based within a healthcare setting, local government, education, research or management, the PhD in Mental Health is your chance to work with the Centre’s world-leading academics on the production of a thesis that makes an original contribution to knowledge development within your area of professional practice.
+The programme brings together the theory and practice of mental health, including psychological models of psychological disorders, evidence-based interventions and current priorities for mental health.
+Whether you are based within a healthcare setting, local government, education, research or management, the PhD in Mental Health is your chance to work with world-leading academics on the production of a thesis that makes an original contribution to knowledge within your area of professional practice.